decred/dcrdocs/docs/advanced/address-details.md

 ## Address format

 Each address has a 2-byte prefix than can be used to identify its type, and a checksum suffix to detect improperly entered addresses.
 The first byte of the prefix identifies the network.
 Mainnet addresses start with `D`, testnet addresses start with `T`, simnet addresses start with `S`, and regnet addresses start with `R`.
 The second byte identifies the address type.
-Pay-to-PubkeyHash (P2PKH) addresses, for example, contsin a lowercase `s` in the second byte.
+Pay-to-PubkeyHash (P2PKH) addresses, for example, contain a lowercase `s` in the second byte.
 So, a P2PKH address on mainnet will begin with`Ds`, as shown in the sample address below.

 ```DsExampleAddr1For2Demo3PurposesOnly```